girip11/scala_learning/lang_docs/1_scala_beginner_udemy/2_oo_basics/4_inheritance.md

 ## Preventing overrides

-* `final` - prevents overriding a method or field.
+* `final` on a method or a field - prevents overriding that method or field.
 * When `final` is used on a class, prevents the class from being subclassed.

-* `sealed` - inheritance allowed in the same file but not by types defined on different file.
+* `sealed` - inheritance allowed in the same file (inheritance restricted to that file only) but not by types defined on different file.